diamonddudetcg/Disco-Inferno/docs/season3explanations.md

 <img src="assets/trap.png" alt="Trap" width="12" height="12"/> [Lose 1 Turn](https://db.ygoprodeck.com/card/?search=Lose%201%20Turn)

-Hit 3 to Floowandereeze.
+Hit 4 to Floowandereeze.
 It has proven to be insane in decks that can normal summon big bodies.
 We hoped it wouldn't be good in the format and we could leave some floodgates in, but sadly, it was and we cannot.

 Shoutouts to Wren, though.
-You've gotten three cards banned.
+You've gotten four cards banned.

 ## Limited